 3. Don’t Put too Much Pressure on Them

 If you start forcing your child to talk to you or communicate, they are going to put up a certain amount of resistance.
 Try to allow your conversations to flow naturally, so that they don’t feel unauthentic.
 Children are so clever, so they will be able to sense when you’re trying to pull information out of them.
 Keep it real and they will give you real conversations right back.

 Getting through to your child when they are still so little can be very difficult.
 Many parents have found success in using sign language so that their child can signal to them what they want.
 There are simple signs for hungry, thirsty, tired, cat and dog; you can easily work with your child to incorporate these into their daily skills.

 There are so many fun ways to spark excellent communication skills with your kids.
 You could sing a fun song with them, watch your favourite movie together or draw a picture about your day.
 These are just a handful of enjoyable ways to talk with your child about important subjects.
 You might also find that some of the best chats happen around the dinner table.

 When your child isn’t developing as quickly as others it can feel so disheartening, but it’s not the end of the world.
-Ultimately, you need to be positive and think carefully about the steps you take.
+Ultimately, you need to be positive, do some research on ActionMatters.org and think carefully about the steps you take.
 Don’t worry, stay calm and you will soon find the best outcome for your child.